 Care For Your Health

-Some websites (like SparkPeople) and smart phone applications offer free calorie counters, workout trackers, and personalized diet and fitness plans.
+Some websites (like SparkPeople) and smart phone applications offer free calorie counters, workout trackers, and personalized diet and fitness plans like the rapid tone diet.
 They can be a great resource to learn about stretches, healthy eating, and being active.
 They also allow you to track your progress and see how you are doing in reaching your goals.

 No one knows exactly which foods promote maximum mental health.
 But following some basic suggestions can boost your energy, mood and overall wellness: